Sam Levinson

+Samuel Abraham Levinson (born January 8, 1985) is an American screenwriter, director, producer, and showrunner.
+He created the HBO teen drama series Euphoria which was adapted from the Israeli series of the same name.
+The series was popular with audiences and early seasons received positive reviews from critics.

-Samuel Abraham Levinson (born January 8, 1985) is an American filmmaker and actor.
-He is the son of director Barry Levinson.
-In 2010, he received his first writing credit as a co-writer for the action comedy film Operation: Endgame.
+The son of director Barry Levinson, Sam Levinson received his first writing credit for the action comedy film Operation: Endgame in 2010.
 The following year, he made his directorial film debut with Another Happy Day (2011), which premiered at Sundance Film Festival.
 He then received a writing credit on his father's HBO television film The Wizard of Lies (2017).
 He continued writing and directing for the feature films Assassination Nation (2018) and Malcolm & Marie (2021).

-In 2019, Levinson created the HBO teen drama series Euphoria which was adapted from the Israeli series of the same name.
-The series is popular with audiences and received positive reviews from critics.
 In 2023, he created the HBO series The Idol, which was controversial and received negative reviews.

 Early life

 Levinson was born on January 8, 1985, and is the son of Diana Rhodes, a production designer for TV commercials, and filmmaker Barry Levinson.
 His father is from a Russian-Jewish family.
 Levinson studied method acting for four years.
 He has a brother, Jack Levinson, who is also an actor, and two half-siblings, Michelle and Patrick, from his mother's first marriage.